-Title picture: My son, Gerard, and his girlfriend, Rimi, opening a bottle of shōchū at Torisan, our favorite izakaya ‘neighborhood restaurant’ in Koshien
+Title picture for sake: My son, Gerard, and his girlfriend, Rimi, opening a bottle of shōchū at Torisan, our favorite izakaya ‘neighborhood restaurant’ in Koshien

 When in Japan you’ll want to know that:

-- Sake is the generic Japanese word for ‘alcohol.’
-Everything alcoholic can be referred to as sake.
+Sake is the generic Japanese word for ‘alcohol.’
+Everything alcoholic counts as sake.

-- The sake you are interested in is called nihonshū.
-It is made out of special kind of rice, and it has the strength of wine.
-Accordingly, these days it is often served in a wine glass.
+What you mean by sake is nihonshū, made from a special kind of rice.
+It has the strength of wine.
+Accordingly, these days it often comes in a wine glass.
 Nihonshū is what is served as sake in the United States.

-Fukuju – the nihonshū served at the Nobel Prize Ceremony in Stockholm.
+Fukuju is the brand of nihonshū for the Nobel Prize Ceremony in Stockholm.
 Gerard, Rimi and I had a bottle of it when we had a dinner of Kobe beef in Kobe.

 Receiving: You hold your cup up in one hand and support the bottom with the other.
 When the drink is poured, take a small sip before putting the cup back on the table.
 If your companion’s cup is empty, offer to pour for them.